Job Market Paper

 Abstract

-Modern International Relations theories of conflict largely relies on rationality-based arguments to explain the variance in interstate armed conflict.
-In this paper, I introduce an alternate logic, that of a global arms production constraint, to explain why conflicts between states of disparate military strengths are more likely to engage in militarized conflict in the post-World War II era.
-I argue that due to the increased complexity and specialization of production, the manufacture and supply of modern arms globally is highly concentrated and constrained.
-This creates a unique security environment where the difficulty in sustaining arms supply necessary for militarized conflict leads states to fight shorter conflicts with predictable outcomes, so as to minimize their need for arms.
-My results show that in the post-WWII period, states of disparate military strengths are 36.8% more likely to engage in militarized conflict.
-This paper also makes a methodological contribution by introducing a new measurement of military strength using a two-step Principal Component Analysis – Manhattan Distance (PCA-MD) technique and k-Means Clustering on comprehensive arsenal data from 1970 – 2014 to better reflect the effectiveness of combined arms capabilities in modern warfare.
+Scholars of conflict have long researched the declining occurrence of militarized international conflicts in the modern world.
+In this paper, I introduce a constraining framework to explain why modern conflicts are tempered by the means of war, rather than the logic of war.
+I argue that due to the increased complexity and specialization of arms production, the manufacture and supply of modern arms globally is highly concentrated and constrained.
+This creates a unique security environment where the difficulty in sustaining arms supply necessary for militarized conflict leads states to prefer shorter conflicts with more predictable outcomes, so as to decrease the level of uncertainty in their arms supply.
+My results show that in constrast with the pre-WWII period, in the post-WWII era, states of disparate military strengths are more likely to engage in militarized conflict.
+Moreover, conflicts are more likely to occur when the initiator is relatively confident in the stability of their arms supply.
+This paper also makes a methodological contribution by introducing a new measurement of military strength using a two-step Principal Component Analysis – Manhattan Distance (PCA-MD) technique on comprehensive arsenal data from 1970 – 2023 to better reflect the effectiveness of combined arms capabilities in modern warfare.
 Compared to existing measures of military strength, this measurement is demonstrated to be more robust and accurate in reflecting modern military capabilities.

 Working Papers